Cloudxtreme/trabant/README.md

 Also, a very clean reference implementation like the one sent to NIST gives us a great piece of bedrock upon which to build all the primitives we use in Balboa.

 ## TweetNaCl
 NaCl needs no introduction.
-Just a great library for ed25519.
-We use tweetnacl because it is just a lot easier to compile.
+Just a great library filled with great crypto primitives.
+We use the TweetNaCl variant because it is just a lot easier to compile.
+Furthermore, we use the ed25519 box/open part of NaCl, just a small slice of a really awesome, elegant, and surprisingly developer-friendly API.

 ## Hash
 Skein-1024 PRF with a personalization string.